 At six o’clock we gather together for dinner.
 It is either hamburgers or hamburgers and sometimes steak.
 It has to be easy and it has to be fast.
 We don’t have the energy for anything else.
 Rob and I sink into our chairs.
-One drink a week becomes one drink a night, or two, but whose counting?
+One drink a week becomes one drink a night, or two, but who’s counting?
 We FaceTime family and friends as the sun sinks behind us.
 We open the doors when the sun comes out, and let the freezing air chill us to our bones.
-At least we know we are alive.

 The news from home is terrifying.
 Our beloved nanny’s husband is sick with every symptom; but not sick enough to get a test, they tell him.
 Does he have it?
 Will she get sick?
 Will we?
 We tick off every day that we don’t develop symptoms.
 A sneeze creates panic, a cough-a near delirium of fear.
 As we watch our screens, the numbers of infected crescendo upward and upward and upward.
 On April 7th, nearly 800 people die in a single day in NYC.
 We wait to hear if Gonzalo’s fever has broken.
 It has!
 But it’s back.
 And it’s worse.
 And he’s sick.
 And my Aunt, in her 80s, gets sick.
 And her daughter, my cousin gets sick.
 And one of my dearest friends, in Madrid, gets sick with her husband, in quarantine with her two small children.
 And another dear friend, in London, may have it.
 We don’t know the end of the story yet.
 We can’t feel relief that they- somehow- all will feel better.
 We don’t know how lucky we will be; only how lucky we are.

 On April 10th, it snows.